newdigate/teensy-blink/README.md

 # teensy-blink [![Build Status](https://travis-ci.org/newdigate/teensy-blink.svg?branch=master)](https://travis-ci.org/newdigate/teensy-blink)
 A reference example and guide to integrating a teensy project on github with travis continuous integration

+## General idea of continuous integration
 When you make/push any changes to a branch of your repo on github, travis will fetch download the branch with changes and trigger a build.

 Travis will also trigger a build if somebody sends you a pull-request.
 This allows you to determine if the pull request will break your build (i.e cause build/compiler errors when your merge it)...

+### gitflow, new feature workflow
+Once your repo's is integrated with jenkins, when you wish to make changes to your repo, you can create "feature" branches, instead of committing directly to master repo.

 ## Guide to integrating your teensy project on github with travis
 Firstly, you need a [.travis.yaml](https://github.com/newdigate/teensy-blink/blob/master/.travis.yml) (.yaml format) in the root folder of your repository